Kia Venga (2010-2019) Review

 "Few people would expect a car like this to be particularly focused on delivering an engaging driving experience or racing car grip.
 Although it is worthwhile noting that partner Hyundai took a different route in developing the suspension setup for its ix20 by bringing cars to the UK and testing them on the country’s particularly poor roads."

-The Venga has a soft suspension set up, designed to absorb lumps and bumps from poor road surfaces, and for the most part it is successful at this; at lower speeds in towns and on minor roads it does an acceptable job at filtering out most of the disruption.
+The Venga had a soft suspension set-up, designed to absorb lumps and bumps from poor road surfaces, and for the most part, it was successful; at lower speeds in towns and on minor roads, it did an acceptable job at filtering out most of the disruption.

-Where the Venga falls down a little is on poor roads at higher speeds, such as country roads or motorways in a poor state of repair.
-Here it tends to float around or thump into bigger bumps as the suspension doesn’t have the sophistication to cope with it.
-It’s an irritation rather than being a big issue, but it falls behind the ix20 in this respect.
+Where the Venga fell down a little was on poor roads at higher speeds, such as country roads or motorways in a poor state of repair.
+Here it tended to float around or thump into bigger bumps as the suspension didn’t have the sophistication to cope with it.
+It was an irritation rather than a big issue, but it fell behind the ix20 in this respect.

-In terms of handling, the Venga is acceptable rather than particularly exciting.
-The steering is well-weighted and sufficiently accurate, although there isn’t a huge amount of feedback to the driver.
-Should you decide you’re in a hurry, the Venga will do as it is asked and turn into corners obediently and with little fuss.
+In terms of handling, the Venga was acceptable rather than particularly exciting.
+The steering was well-weighted and sufficiently accurate, although there wasn't a huge amount of feedback to the driver.
+If you decided to hurry, the Venga did as it was asked by turning into corners obediently and with little fuss.

-There’s quite a lot of body roll, which is to be expected when the suspension is set up to be so soft and does tend to discourage this kind of behaviour, but this is a car with more grip and capability than almost all of its owners would ever need or want to explore.
-It’s sufficient rather than fun, so if that’s what you’re after, look elsewhere."
+There was quite a lot of body roll, which was to be expected when the suspension was set up to be so soft and does tend to discourage this kind of behaviour, but this was a car with more grip and capability than almost all of its owners would ever need or want to explore.
+It was sufficient rather than fun, so if that’s what you’re after, look elsewhere."

-Of the petrol options the 1.4-litre provides an adequate performance at best, while fuel consumption and emissions are on the high side given that this is intended to be a cheap car to run.
+Of the petrol options, the 1.4-litre provided adequate performance at best, while fuel consumption and emissions were on the high side given its intentions of being a cheap car to run.

-It also requires a fair amount of exercise to generate decent performance and becomes noisy in the process.
-The 90PS diesel is a more appealing option however, as it has strong torque from low revs and is also pretty refined, with very little diesel clatter intruding.
-The 1.6-litre diesel offers very similar economy and emissions to the 1.4-litre (they are from the same family of engines) but has useful additional performance, and of the diesel options is the one to go for.
+It also required a fair amount of exercise to generate decent performance and became noisy in the process.
+The 90PS diesel was a more appealing option, however, as it had strong torque from low revs and was also pretty refined, with very little diesel clatter intruding.
+The 1.6-litre diesel offered very similar economy and emissions to the 1.4-litre (they were from the same family of engines) but had useful additional performance and, of the diesel options, is still the one to go for.

-The 1.6-litre petrol is the thirstiest of the range, especially when fitted with the automatic gearbox.
-This is improved somewhat with later models, as 2015-on Vengas get a six-speed automatic rather than the four-speed version in early cars.
-Even so, it is better to choose diesel or put up with the lesser performance of the 1.4-litre petrol.
+The 1.6-litre petrol was the thirstiest of the range, especially when fitted with the automatic gearbox.
+This was improved somewhat with later models, as post-2015 Vengas got a six-speed automatic rather than the four-speed version in early cars.

-This is clearly another area where sound development work has been undertaken by Kia, as the Venga provides a good level of refinement given that it is a small and relatively inexpensive car.
+This was another area where sound development work had been undertaken by Kia, as the Venga provided a good level of refinement given it was a small and relatively inexpensive car.

-Inevitably the diesel engine options generate a little more noise and vibration than the petrol equivalents, but there’s not a great deal in it, and the driving experience and economy of the diesels more than makes up for this.
-Once underway there’s little in the way of noise from any sources, and the Venga rolls along happily, insulating its passengers from outside disturbance.
+Inevitably the diesel engine options generated a little more noise and vibration than the petrol equivalents, but there wasn't a great deal in it, and the driving experience and economy of the diesels more than made up for this.
+Once underway, there was little noise from any sources, and the Venga rolled along happily, insulating its passengers from outside disturbance.

-At higher speeds, wind and road noise are inevitably more prevalent, but not dramatically so.
-This is still a pretty refined small car, even if rougher road surfaces do throw up an increased amount of tyre noise.
-It’s good enough to make the Venga a viable long-distance car, although the taller body is a bit more susceptible to crosswinds than conventional small cars of this size.
+At higher speeds, wind and road noise were inevitably more prevalent, but not dramatically so.
+This was still a pretty refined small car, even if rougher road surfaces did throw up an increased amount of tyre noise.
+It was good enough to make the Venga a viable long-distance car, although the taller body was a bit more susceptible to crosswinds than other conventional small cars of this size.

-The Venga was tested by EuroNCAP when the car was first launched in 2010, and was not tested again before it was discontinued in 2019.
-However, it scored an impressive five stars overall, with a rating of 89 per cent for adult protection and 85 per cent for child protection.
-It scored a reasonable 64 per cent for pedestrian mitigation, but a strong 71 per cent for safety assist.
+The Venga was tested by EuroNCAP when the car was first launched in 2010 and was not tested again before it was discontinued in 2019.
+However, it scored an impressive five stars overall, with a rating of 89 percent for adult protection and 85 percent for child protection.
+It also scored a reasonable 64 percent for pedestrian mitigation and a strong 71 per cent for safety assistance.

 As standard, all Venga models were fitted with six airbags including front, side and curtain airbags for the front seat occupants, seatbelt pre-tensioners and load limiters, two Isofix mounting points in the rear outside seats as well as a seatbelt reminder.
 Although EuroNCAP’s report says that ESC is optional, UK specification cars were fitted with this as standard from launch.

-Parking sensors were not fitted to Venga 1 models, but were standard on SR7 models upwards.
-Following the facelift to the Venga range in 2015, additional safety equipment included tyre pressure monitoring as standard, as well as automatic lights, cruise control and a speed limiter on higher grade models.
+Parking sensors were not fitted to Venga 1 models but were standard on SR7 models upwards.
+Following the facelift to the Venga range in 2015, additional safety equipment included tyre pressure monitoring as standard, automatic lights, cruise control and a speed limiter on higher-grade models.

-What the Venga lacks was the automated driver assistance features that became more common on newer models, such as lane departure warning and automatic emergency braking.
+What the Venga lacked was automated driver assistance features such as lane departure warning and automatic emergency braking.

 All Venga models were fitted with a space saver spare wheel as standard, and although a full-size spare was available as an option it is unlikely that many used examples will have had this feature added.